AM4283/dwm/README.md

 # DWM
 The Suckless Dynamic Window Manager.

 This is my personal build.
-Utilizes polybar for a bar (ik its bloated, I will make a version using slstatus or dwm blocks soon)
+Able to use polybar as a bar.
+Currently used with my build of dwmblocks + necessary scripts.

 ## Patches
 This build includes the patches: